madeleinemila/conundrums/README.md

 ______________

-SECOND PUZZLE IS UP!
+THIRD PUZZLE IS UP!

-Check the `flower-garden` directory.
+Check the `03-numeric-pattern` directory.